mcpcpc/mcpcpc.github.io/_drafts/2021-01-15-9front-remote-cpu.md

 ## Step 1: Gather Information

-Invoke the DHCPCD server.
+Invoke the dhcpcd server.
 Print the configured network database information, noting the values for `ip=`, `ipmask=` and `ipgw=` (these will be used later for network configuration and connecting remotely).